Key takeaways

 How much does Humira cost with Aetna?

 If you have an Aetna insurance plan, what you pay out of pocket for your prescription will depend on the specifics of your plan.
 Since Humira is a specialty drug, it is likely to be on the highest drug tier, meaning the most expensive copay.
-If you have an Aetna Medicare Part D plan, you may pay $346–$2,109 per month, depending on which coverage phase you’re in, according to its manufacturer, AbbVie.
-However, some Aetna Medicare plans may completely cover the medication.
+Different Aetna plans may charge different amounts for Humira (or a biosimilar).
+For example, if you have an Aetna Medicare Part D plan, you may pay $0–$2,100 per month, depending on which coverage phase you’re in, according to its manufacturer, AbbVie.

 How to check whether your Aetna plan covers Humira